 Gumma Crossing Reserve

-Gumma Crossing Reserve, on the banks of beautiful Warrell Creek, is a nature based camp ground under the control of Nambucca Shire Council and the Gumma Reserve Committee.
+Gumma Crossing Reserve, on the banks of beautiful Warrell Creek, is a nature based camp ground under the control of Nambucca Shire Council.

-An un-spoilt part of Paradise - just this side of heaven!
+An unspoiled part of Paradise - just this side of heaven!

-Gumma reserve is a delightful hideaway just east of Macksville on the banks of Warrell Creek ( more a river thean a creek)!
-It is ideally suited to self contained travellers as the only facilities provided are toilets, garbage collection, boat ramp, BBQ and picnic tables.
-Some limited drinking water is also available but where possible you should take supplies.
+Gumma reserve is a delightful hideaway just east of Macksville on the banks of Warrell Creek.
+It is ideally suited to self-contained travellers as the only facilities provided are toilets, cold showers, garbage collection, boat ramp, BBQ and picnic tables.
+Dump point available.
+Some limited drinking water and firewood is also available but where possible you should take supplies.

 The main activities are:

 - Fishing - either from the banks or from your boat

 - Swimming - in the river

 - Bird watching

 It is possible to cross Warrell Creek to access the ocean beach but beware that dangerous rips are prevalent.